olafszyncel/olafszyncel/README.md

 I'm 2nd year student at the University of Silesia in Katowice in the field of computer science.
 I have also been studying on my own for over 3 years.
 I have done many courses like cs50, cs50P and some freecodecamp courses.

-Skills: PYTHON / SQL / GIT / BASH / JAVA /
+Main Skills: PYTHON / SQL / GIT / BASH /

 - 🌱 I’m currently learning Data Science
 - 💬 Ask me about anything